Gooseberry

 Health Benefits

-• May help regulate blood sugar levels due to its fiber and chromium content.
+- May help regulate blood sugar levels due to its fiber and polyphenol content.

 Storage Tips

-Gooseberries are best stored in the refrigerator.
-Place them in a single layer in a container or bag and they can last up to a week.
-Avoid washing them before storing to prevent moisture buildup, which can lead to spoilage.
+Gooseberries are best stored in the refrigerator to maintain their freshness and prevent them from spoiling quickly.
+Place them in a plastic bag or container in the crisper drawer.
+They can typically last for up to a week when properly refrigerated.
 For longer storage, gooseberries can be frozen.
-Spread them out on a baking sheet to freeze individually, then transfer them to a freezer bag.
+Spread them out on a baking sheet to freeze individually before transferring them to a freezer bag or container to prevent clumping.
 Frozen gooseberries can last for up to a year.

 Marnirni-apinthi Building, Lot Fourteen,